Chaudhry Ghulam Rasool

-Chaudhry Ghulam Rasul (1 May 1931 - 24 December 1991) was a Pakistani educationist as well as a field hockey Olympic player.
-He was originally from Faisalabad District but later settled in Lahore.
+Chaudhry Ghulam Rasul (1 May 1931 - 24 December 1991) was a Pakistani educationist as well as a field hockey Olympian.
+After Partition, his family migrated from Amritsar to Lyallpur but later settled in Lahore.
 Rasool was an integral part of the Pakistani field hockey team from 1956 through 1963.

 Education and career

 Chaudhry Ghulam Rasool studied at Punjab Agricultural College, Lyallpur from 1948 to 1954 and obtained his MSc degree in Agriculture.
 He began his teaching career as a lecturer at Aitchison College, Lahore, but soon joined Rehabilitation Department where he worked as Deputy Settlement Commissioner.
 Later, he received his master's degree from Kansas State University and completed a PhD degree within three years at the University of Wisconsin, returning to Pakistan to join as Principal of Aitchison College, Lahore.
 Later, he was appointed Vice-chancellor of University of Agriculture, Faisalabad for three years.
 Thereafter, he joined the Punjab Agriculture Development Corporation as a managing director.
 This was followed by his appointment as Secretary of the Punjab Animal Care Department in Pakistan.
 He retired as Secretary of the Agriculture Department in Punjab.
 During all these years, Rasool also represented Pakistan in numerous international conferences, seminars, and delegations.
 Rasool was also the Honorary Secretary of Pakistan Association of Science and was the first Asian ever to receive the International Alumni Medallion Award from Kansas State University, which was called the 'Life Achievement Award'.
 He was recipient of a number of distinctions and "Gold Medals".